Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 # Uefa Champions Leauge

 This quiz game is for users who want to test their knowledge of the Champions League history or just want to play a quiz game.
-So go in and test yourself, play the quiz and see how many of the questions you can answer correctly.
+So jump in on the website and test yourself, play the quiz and see how many of the questions you can answer correctly.
 Enjoy and good luck!

 A live version of the website and the project can be accessed here:
 [Uefa Champions Leauge](https://balennouri.github.io/balennouri-project2/index.html)